dotnet/docs-maui/docs/macios/universal-links.md

 }
 ```

-The `apps` and `appID` keys specify the app identifiers for the apps that are available for use on the website.
-The values for these keys are based on the app identifier prefix and the bundle identifier.
+The `apps` and `appID` keys should specify the app identifiers for the apps that are available for use on the website.
+The values for these keys are made up of the app identifier prefix and the bundle identifier.

 > [!IMPORTANT]
 > The associated domain file must be hosted using `https` with a valid certificate and no redirects.